Access Point Oversubscription Ratio Insights from the Fixed Wireless Network Report

-Today’s analysis will derive WISP access point oversubscription insights that serve to answer the following questions:
+Today’s analysis will look at WISP access point oversubscription insights that answer the following questions:

 - How is oversubscription ratio calculated?